-As one of the largest forklift training providers in Ontario, Industrial Safety Trainers prides ourselves in delivering impactful discussion-based training on the safe use of forklifts.
+As one of the largest forklift training providers in Ontario, Industrial Safety Trainers prides itself on delivering impactful discussion-based training on the safe use of forklifts.
 In addition, our Rough Terrain Forklift Safety Certification follows the CSA Standard B335-15 for the Safe Operation of Lifting trucks, as well as the Ministry of Labour, Training & Skills Development “Guideline for The Safe Operation and Maintenance of Powered Lift Trucks.”

 As part of the above standards our Rough Terrain Forklift Safety Training will see participants participate in an extensive review of the following elements:

 The legal stuff